SamHaskell/Cortex/README.md

 # Cortex
-Cortex Engine - A Vulkan based 3D renderer and Game Engine, currently being built for MacOS.
+A Vulkan based 3D renderer and Game Engine, currently being built for MacOS.

 ### 8/8/2023